KernelW/arxiv2506.13631code_and_data/readme.txt

-Code of three figures in the paper.
+*This provide the code and data for the figures 1,2,3 in the paper arxiv2506.13631*